fongziyjun16/DOSP_Proj/Proj04/PartOne/README.md

 4. A Zipf distribution on the number of subscribers and more subscribers, more tweets and retweets.
 The count of number of subscribers and tweet proportion of all users are listed in the path "output\\statistics.txt".
 One line in the file gives the user ID, user name, number of followers and how much proportion his number of tweets occupies in the total tweets.

 <img width="571" alt="image" src="https://user-images.githubusercontent.com/28448629/143775072-6d4480f5-38f0-48e3-b632-ccc0b2a82245.png">

+   - Attention: there are some possibility rate = 0 instances.
+The rate equaling to 0 is not abnormal, since these users has a small number of subscribers, and each subscribers has only